nrademacher/paginated-product-browser/README.md

 This is my solution to a coding challenge for mid-level frontend engineers.

-The tasks were as follows:
+The requirements were as follows:

 - Fetch list of products from external API
 - Each request should return up to 10 products